 - By letter at our main office, as follows:

-- UK Office – London, 218 Strand, London, WC2R 1AT.
+- UK Office – London, Thanet House, 231-232 Strand, WC2R 1DA, London.
 Addressed to our Head of Chambers, Mr Leon Fernando Del Canto who will contact you initially to confirm what attempts have been made to deal with your complaint and the outcome of this process.
 Having confirmed that the matter was unsuccessfully resolved informally the formal complaint will be entered into the formal complaints procedure.

 - We should acknowledge receipt of your complaint within 24 hours of this having been received in our email system or physically received in our office.